panaresium/ResourceBookingSystem/README.md

 When the app runs, it will attempt to restore `site.db` and uploaded images from the configured Azure File Shares.
 A background job then backs up the database and media files at regular intervals.

 Configure the interval via the `AZURE_BACKUP_INTERVAL_MINUTES` environment variable (default `60`).
 Files are only uploaded when their content changes.
+Running `python azure_backup.py` performs the same check using cached file hashes so unchanged files are skipped during manual backups as well.